Chicken Chop Suey with a Twist

 - Hot cooked rice

 - Place chicken in a 4- or 5-qt. slow cooker.
-Top with mushrooms, celery, onion, bean sprouts, bamboo shoots, water chestnuts and edamame.
+Top with mushrooms, celery, onion, bean sprouts, bamboo shoots and water chestnuts.
 In a small bowl, combine the broth, soy sauce, ginger and pepper flakes.
 Pour over chicken and vegetables.
-Cover and cook on low for 5-6 hours or until chicken is tender.
+Cover and cook on low until chicken is tender, 5-6 hours.

 - Combine cornstarch and water until smooth; gradually stir into chop suey.
-Cover and cook on high 30 minutes longer or until thickened.
+Add edamame, cover and cook on high until thickened, about 30 minutes.
 Serve with rice.
-Yield: 9 servings.